 - Students are always welcome to complimentary tickets, available by contacting the office at [email protected]

-Childcare is available at no charge for the first and second days of Rosh HaShanah (8:45 a.m.-1:00 p.m.), Kol Nidre (6:00 p.m.-9:00 p.m.), and Yom Kippur (9:15 a.m.-1:00 p.m.) in Room 101 near the Gift Shop.
+Childcare is available at no charge for the first and second days of Rosh Hashanah (8:45 a.m.-1:00 p.m.), Kol Nidre (6:00 p.m.-9:00 p.m.), and Yom Kippur (9:15 a.m.-1:00 p.m.) in Room 101 near the Gift Shop.
 You must check in with staff when dropping off your children.
-We ask you to register ahead of time so that we can prepare name tags for your children to help them feel welcome and to help us find you if necessary.
+We ask you to register at this Sign-up link ahead of time so that we can prepare name tags for your children to help them feel welcome and to help us find you if necessary.
 Your child is always welcome, however, even if you forget to pre-register.
 A challah, apple, and juice snack will be served.

 Our building is fully ADA-compliant.
 Access to the building is at ground level through the parking lot entrance.
 An elevator to the second floor is in the southwest corner of the building.